-Once you hire Ostroff Injury Law, we will explain all your rights and legal options and help you build the strongest case possible.
+Once you hire Ostroff Godshall Injury and Accident Lawyers, we will explain all your rights and legal options and help you build the strongest case possible.
 Founding Partner Jon Ostroff and his team of Sayre car accident lawyers have the resources and experience necessary to help you recover fair compensation after a severe crash.

 In a previous case, Jon represented a client who hit the side of a truck at night, while driving on Route 6 near Sayre.
 She suffered a brain injury and complex facial fractures.
 Additionally, she had no memory of the accident.
 Jon fought for our client and recovered $5.7 million on her behalf.
 Consider speaking with a lawyer to learn more about your potential compensation.

 How Car Insurance Affects Accident Claims in Sayre

 Pennsylvania follows a “no-fault” system in car accident claims.
 Under this system, you must seek compensation from your personal injury protection (PIP) insurance first after a car accident.
 Your no-fault insurance will cover out-of-pocket financial losses, like vehicle repair bills and medical expenses, up to your policy limits.
 If your insurance does not cover all your losses, you can file a claim directly against the at-fault driver’s insurance for additional amounts.

 While purchasing PIP insurance is mandatory for PA residents, you are permitted to choose between “limited tort” and “full tort” insurance.
 The type of insurance you choose can impact your ability to file a lawsuit against the at-fault driver and recover for your pain and suffering.